micmejia/bible-dump/NKJV/Genesis/Gen 37.md

 Now when they saw him afar off, even before he came near them, they conspired against him to kill him.

 ###### 19
-Then they said to one another, "Look, this [^b]dreamer is coming!
+Then they said to one another, "Look, this dreamer is coming!

 ###### 20
 Come therefore, let us now kill him and cast him into some pit; and we shall say, 'Some wild beast has devoured him.'
 We shall see what will become of his dreams!"